mdimonte/hexagonek8s/kubernetes/hands-on/step-7/README.md

 A `service` matching the label `app: step-7-app` and routing the traffic from its port 80 to the `http` port of the backing pods.

-An ingress matching the host `<your id>.dk8sacj2.aze.michelin.com` and sending the incoming traffic to the port 80 of the `service` you have just created.
+An ingress matching the host `<my-app>.my-corp.com` and sending the incoming traffic to the port 80 of the `service` you have just created.

 You may have noticed that the registry we used is special (i.e. totally wrong 😀).
 This is because we will replace it in the `kustomization.yaml` file.